A way to get involved

 The Council and its Committee's consider petitions from members of the public or local businesses.

 A petition by an individual will be looked at if it is supported by at least 200 people.
 All must live in the City of Edinburgh Council area and be over the age of 16 years.
 Should the matter be considered a local issue or if it relates to a community of interest it will be looked at if it is supported by at least 50 people.

 A petition by a business must have the support of 20 businesses on the valuation roll.

 The views expressed in the petitions do not necessarily reflect those of the City of Edinburgh Council.
+The City of Edinburgh Council will assess petitions based on the criteria set out in the Petitions Guidance but may not substantiate all claims detailed in a petition.
 The Council will not be held responsible for any loss, damage or inconvenience arising in any way from the use of, or reliance on the contents of, the Council's e-petition web pages.
 The Council accepts both paper and electronic petitions from the public but does not promote or discourage them.
 Petition organisers are responsible for publicising any petition they wish to organise.